As amended as amended by the NPPA Board of Directors on July 22, 2017

-The name of the association is the National Press Photographers Association, Inc., hereinafter referred to as NPPA.
+The name of the association is the National Press Photographers Association, Inc., also hereinafter referred to as NPPA.
+NPPA is incorporated in the State of New York with office locations at the Grady School of Journalism at the University of Georgia in Athens, and in Durham, North Carolina.

 The National Press Photographers Association is dedicated to the advancement of visual journalism, its creation, practice, training, editing and distribution, in all news media and works to promote its role as a vital public service.

-- Oppose violations and infringements of the rights of visual journalists or their organizations.
+- Opposes violations and infringements of the rights of visual journalists or their organizations.
 It strives to promote a better understanding of visual journalists’ problems.

-- Support legislation favorable to, and oppose legislation unfavorable or prejudicial to visual journalists.
-It shall work to maintain freedom of the press in all its forms, and to execute the constitutional rights of journalists.
+- Supports legislation favorable to, and opposes legislation unfavorable or prejudicial to visual journalists.
+It shall work to maintain freedom of the press in all its forms, and to execute the Constitutional rights of journalists.

-- Cooperate with all recognized local visual journalism associations consistent with the aims and objectives of NPPA.
+- Cooperates with recognized local visual journalism associations consistent with the aims and objectives of NPPA.

-- Provide educational opportunities for those involved in all forms of visual journalism.
+- Provides educational opportunities for those involved in all forms of visual journalism.

-- Commit to reflecting diversity in all of NPPA’s activities
+- Commits to reflecting diversity in all of NPPA’s activities.

-The membership of this organization shall consist of professional visual journalists and others whose occupation has a direct professional relationship with visual journalism.
+The membership of this organization shall consist of professional visual journalists and others who have a direct professional relationship with visual journalism including disciplines such as photography, video, motion, multimedia, audio, editing, design, producing, teaching, writing and reporting.

-Past National Presidents, past National Secretaries, past National Treasurers and charter members of the NPPA shall have Life Membership and shall not be required to pay dues.
+Past National Presidents, past National Secretaries, past National Treasurers and charter members of the NPPA shall have Life Membership and retain voting privileges, but shall not be required to pay dues.
+Those who serve five years or more as a chair of the Advanced Storytelling Workshop, Best of Photojournalism Competition, Multimedia Immersion, National Clip Contest, News Video Workshop, and Northern Short Course shall also have life membership.

-The Board of Directors may elect an individual who has a contributory interest in NPPA, but who does not otherwise qualify for membership, as an honorary member, without the obligation of dues and without voting privileges.
+The Board of Directors may elect an individual who has a contributory interest in NPPA, but who does not otherwise qualify for membership, as an Honorary Member, without the obligation to pay dues but without voting privileges.

 Members in good standing shall be defined as those who have paid their dues and monies, and who have no outstanding penalties by the NPPA governing body.
 Any member who has had no penalties or censures for five (5) years shall return to good standing.

-Every member in NPPA is required to endorse the Code of Ethics.
+Every member in NPPA is required to endorse this Code of Ethics.

 Visual journalists operate as trustees of the public.
 Our primary role is to report visually on the significant events and varied viewpoints in our common world.
 Our primary goal is the faithful and comprehensive depiction of the subject at hand.
 As visual journalists, we have the responsibility to document society and to preserve its history through images.